Changissnz/NVMB/README.md

   * OpenMP
 - Required libraries are:
   * GoogleTest
+  * Armadillo
+    * `install these libraries for optimization`:
+      - LAPACK
+      - BLAS
 - Data files used for testing:
   - SOURCE: https://www.kaggle.com/mlg-ulb/creditcardfraud
   - NAME IT: `creditcard.csv`